-- the buildings or structures are necessary for agricultural, forestry or domestic equine purposes in the specific location proposed and other more suitable sites are unavailable; - the scale, design, and form of the proposal, in terms of both buildings and operation, will be appropriate for its location and setting and be compatible with surrounding land uses; - they will not create or exacerbate environmental or highway safety problems.
+- i. the buildings or structures are necessary for agricultural, forestry or domestic equine purposes in the specific location proposed and other more suitable sites are unavailable; - ii. the scale, design, and form of the proposal, in terms of both buildings and operation, will be appropriate for its location and setting and be compatible with surrounding land uses; and - iii. they will not create or exacerbate environmental or highway safety problems.

-5.2 Policy DM4: Design & Character
+Policy DM4: Design & Character

-- 5.4 "Good design is indivisible from good planning" (Planning Policy Statement 1: Delivering Sustainable Development).
+- 5.9 "Good design is indivisible from good planning" (Planning Policy Statement 1: Delivering Sustainable Development).
 Design is more than just the way a building looks.
-It is about how the development of places, spaces and the buildings in and around them affect the people who use them and how they integrate with their surroundings. - 5.5 The Commission for Architecture and the Built Environment's (CABE) 2007 report Housing audit: assessing the design quality of new housing in the East Midlands, West Midlands and the South West highlighted the East Midlands as the most disappointing region for new housing design.
+It is about how the development of places, spaces and the buildings in and around them affect the people who use them and how they integrate with their surroundings. - 5.10 The Commission for Architecture and the Built Environment's (CABE) 2007 report Housing audit: assessing the design quality of new housing in the East Midlands, West Midlands and the South West highlighted the East Midlands as the most disappointing region for new housing design.
 All of the assessed developments in Bassetlaw were scored as 'Poor'.
-CABE now recommends the use of the Building for Life standard by all developers and local authorities. - 5.6 The Core Strategy Vision set the aim of achieving improvements in all aspects of design quality for new development in Bassetlaw.
+CABE now recommends the use of the Building for Life standard by all developers and local authorities. - 5.11 The Core Strategy Vision set the aim of achieving improvements in all aspects of design quality for new development in Bassetlaw.
 Strategic Objectives SO7, SO8 and SO9 all have distinct goals that can only be achieved through good design.
-The following approach reflects the desire for a flexible policy that will take account of site specifics and local circumstance, while at the same time supporting the use of Building for Life and a setting clear design criteria applicable at different scales.
+The following approach reflects the desire for a flexible policy that will take account of site specifics and local circumstance, while at the same time supporting the use of Building for Life and setting a clear design criteria applicable at different scales. - 5.12 Further detail will be set out in the Council's Supplementary Planning Document on Design.